Two of Us and more

 By the time “Two of Us” came out, the Beatles were basically finished.
 There was so much discord within the group that both Lennon and McCartney claimed to have written it, though McCartney is typically assumed to be the primary songwriter.
 Pushed to the brink by pressure both financial and emotional and, yes, possibly by Yoko Ono, the Beatles could have taken Let It Be in so many different directions.
 They could have discarded it, could have over-worked it, and in some ways, they did both.

-But now that the dust has settled and the hearts have healed, it’s possible to look at “Two of Us” and see something truly remarkable.
+But now that the dust has settled and the hearts have healed, it’s possible to look at “Two of Us” and see something remarkable.
 That the band decided on a number like “Two of Us” to open the album just reminded us how the world’s biggest band got so big: defying expectations.
-“Two of Us” doesn’t really sound like a farewell.
+“Two of Us” doesn’t sound like a farewell.
 It’s still so simple, so straightforward, almost sweet, nostalgic for a time that never really existed, a time of chasing paper, of “wearing raincoats in the sun”.
-It’s the perfect memoriam for a writing partnership that became so much more—a bond that outlasted drugs, sex, and rock ’n’ roll—for a few years at least.
+It’s the perfect memorial for a writing partnership that became so much more—a bond that outlasted drugs, sex, and rock ’n’ roll—for a few years at least.
 If the Beatles couldn’t make it, if they had to split (and it certainly seems like they did), then there are few more fitting elegies.

 The revisions done by McCartney on Let It Be… Naked, unfortunate title aside, did a great deal to return the album to its back-to-basics concept.
 And that’s perfectly fitting for “Two of Us”, a song that always sounded its strongest at its simplest.
 With John and Paul playing only acoustic guitar, “Two of Us” sometimes sounds feather-light and insubstantial, as though it could simply float away.
 But its staying power is in knowing the men behind it, in realizing that the simple pleasures described within the song led them to this point.
 It was the highest they could ever reach, and it’s no wonder that they had to fall.